-The only thing harder than starting a business blog is sustaining one.
-Blogging calls for exceptional writing skills, industry expertise and more importantly, enthusiasm about your business.
+The only thing harder than starting a business blog is a sustaining one.
+Blogging calls for exceptional writing skills, industry expertise, and more importantly, enthusiasm about your business.

 It takes time, energy, and perseverance.
 If you want to succeed, you need to be resolute and determined.